+IoT for the automotive industry has become a must.
 According to the latest forecasts of the Boston Consulting Group (BCG), the total volume of the unmanned vehicle market may be sized at about $42 billion by 2025.
-It is expected that the share of self-driving cars in the global sales structure will reach 12-13%.
+It is expected that the share of self-driving cars in the global sales structure will reach 12-13 percent.
 In other words, about 14 million autonomous cars will be launched on the market.
-Half a million of them will be fully autonomous.

-McKinsey Global Institute is even more optimistic in its forecasts, assuming that the total share of unmanned vehicles (both fully autonomous and semi-autonomous) will reach 15-20% by 2025.
+McKinsey Global Institute is even more optimistic in its forecasts, assuming that the total share of unmanned vehicles (both fully autonomous and semi-autonomous) will reach 15-20 percent by 2025.

-By some estimates, in just a few decades, self-driving car technology will allow mankind to save about $1 trillion in total and provide a 70% reduction in the number of fatal accidents.
+By some estimates, in just a few decades, IoT in car manufacturing will allow mankind to save about $1 trillion in total and provide a 70 percent reduction in the number of fatal accidents.
 Even now, automation significantly reduces the accident rate.

 Many experts rightly believe that the biggest problem preventing driverless technology from developing is the imperfection of the legislative framework, rather than the lack of new technologies and solutions.
 However, there is progress in this direction.
 The US Department of Transportation issued its first recommendations regarding autonomous vehicles.
 AT Kearney consulting company predicts that the legal framework for unmanned vehicles will be fully developed by 2025.

 However, it should be noted that people themselves are not ready for the active expansion of self-driving transportation yet.
 People must get used to the fact that their vehicles will be controlled by an automated system.
 That’s why transportation is going to experience gradual shifts.

 What We Offer